chronicleworks/chronicle/README.md

 Allows disambiguation of potentially conflicting IRIs on the same chain, used as a component for address generation.

-Domain: All prov and chronicle resouces
+Domain: All prov and Chronicle resources

 ### chronicle:Attachment

-A resource describing an external resource, linked to a prov:Entity and signed by an agent.
+A resource describing an external resource, linked to a prov:Entity, and signed by an agent.

 ### chronicle:hasAttachment